frantic0/sema-engine/README.md

 ## Tests and Examples

-The *sema-engine* library uses AVA, a modern and minimal test environment with good features over other testing libraries (e.g. parallel exec, community, support, used in many modern JS libraries, etc.).
+The *sema-engine* library uses Mocha for unit and integration tests.

 The development build outputs the example above, which you can use to learn and test out how to work with the engine.